+385 98 9205 935 iscmentoring.eu@gmail.com

 Communication skills are incredibly important in human relations because with careless communication we can create a number of misunderstandings and problems.
 Often, though, there is a thin line between the conscious use of communication methods to improve relationships, and to influence people to do things we want them to do, but which perhaps are not what they truly want to do, or when they are not even aware of our intentions.

-For example, parents who use communication techniques with their children, often don’t use them in an honest attempt to understand what their children want and feel, but to control their behaviour.
+For example, parents who use communication techniques with their children, often don’t use them in an honest attempt to understand what their children want and feel, but to control their behavior.
 In the former example of seduction workshops, such methods are used to get sex or have a short fling without disclosing one’s true intentions, and especially without considering possible emotional and physical consequences for a woman.
 They may also be used to get the other person to fall in love with you, before they have had a chance to get to know you better and are able to judge how much do they really like you.
 Furthermore, men in those workshops were encouraged to make a woman feel insecure and increase her desire to fulfill expectations.

 What is “good” for others?